 In Studio 3T:

-Right-click on your target database.
+Right-click the target database.
 Choose Add Collection.

 Enter a collection name and configure the settings as needed under the Options, Storage Engine, Validator, and Collation tabs.